NINR Funding Guidelines:

 Inflationary Increases for Future Years:

-Section 203 of the 2018 Consolidated and Further Continuing Appropriations Act prohibits payments for salaries under grants and other extramural mechanisms in excess of Executive Level II currently set at $189,600.
-See NOT-OD-18-137 for additional information.
+Section 202 of the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 prohibits payments for salaries under grants and other extramural mechanisms in excess of Executive Level II currently set at $189,600.
+See NOT-OD-19-031 for additional information.

 Ruth L. Kirschstein National Research Service Awards (NRSA):

-NIH will increase undergraduate, predoctoral, and postdoctoral stipends by 2 percent.
-Entry-level postdoctoral stipends will be increased to $48,432, as well as 4 percent increases between the individual levels of experience.
-The full range of stipend adjustments for FY 2018 is described at NOT-OD-18-175.
+NIH will increase undergraduate, predoctoral, and postdoctoral stipends by 2 percent over the FY 2018 levels.
+Entry-level postdoctoral stipends will be increased to $50,004, as well as 4 percent increases between the individual levels of experience.
+The full range of stipend adjustments for FY 2019 is described at NOT-OD-19-036.

 Additional information on this NIH policy may be found at: